 The guide has been co-produced with experts and partner organisations and tested with carer focus groups and networks.
 The guide covers a range of topics that provides hints and tips on how carers can look after their own health as well as support the person they care for.

-The Guide is an A4 magazine-style publication that members of the public, professionals and organisations such as CCGs, pharmacists, Fire and Rescue Services and GPs can order free through Prolog, by calling 0300 123 1002, quoting reference HC2 or on-line at www.orderline.dh.gov.uk.
+Both these guides are A4 magazine-style publications that members of the public, professionals and organisations such as CCGs, pharmacists, fire and rescue services and GPs can order free through Prolog, by calling 0300 123 1002, quoting reference HC2, for the healthy caring, or HA2 for the healthy living guide, or online at www.orderline.dh.gov.uk.

 For more information contact us at firstname.lastname@example.org.